How to Grow a Key Lime Tree Indoors or Outdoors

 If you live outside of a tropical area, you will need to choose a dwarf variety and plant it in a container.
 Dwarf varieties only grow to 6 to 8 feet which is a manageable size indoors.
 Most people prune them so that they stay about 6 feet making it easier to move the plant in and out of the house depending on the season.
 You can place the container outside during the summer in a sunny spot that is protected from the wind.
 The shallow root system, even in a container, makes them prone to falling over in strong winds.
 Bring your tree indoors before the first frost.
 If your plant blooms while it is indoors, you will need to hand-pollinate it to get fruit.
 The reason you need to hand-pollinate indoors is because outdoors, the wind aids in the pollination.
 There is no wind in your house so you will need to help Mother Nature along.

-How to Propagate a Key Lime Tree
+How to Grow a Key Lime Tree From Seed

 Hybrid plants do not normally grow true from seed.
 The Key Lime tree is an exception.
 It can be grown from seed.
 Use seed from a fruit so that it is fresh and moist.
 Clean off the pulp and plant it ½ inch deep in a container.
 Keep evenly moist.
 Germination should occur within two to six weeks.
 You can move your seedlings outdoors when the daytime temperatures are above 70⁰F and the nighttime temperatures are above 55⁰F.

 Trees grown from seed will start to bear fruit between 4 and 8 years old.
-Trees propagated from cuttings or sprouts should start producing fruit the following year.

 Questions & Answers